-When it comes to choosing whey powders there are three main forms including isolate, hydrolyzed or concentrate.
+When it comes to choosing whey powders there are three main forms including:

 Many products use artificial sweeteners, dextrins, or high fructose corn syrups to create a sweet taste in their product.
 A better option is to choose products with “no added sugars” or that are “naturally sweetened.”
-This means the sweet flavor comes from things like coconut, cocoa, monk fruit, or yacon root.
-All of these offer additional properties and are often easier to digest.
-Other naturally sweet and simple ingredients to look for include vanilla bean extract, cinnamon, and juice powders.
+This means the sweet flavor comes from things like monk fruit or stevia which are both natural ingredients.

 Ease of Use